-The Master's Programme in Chemistry, specialising in Biochemistry, provides you with a firm basis in advanced biochemistry covering all major areas, especially in the field of protein structure/function, macromolecular interactions, enzymology and protein engineering.
-It has been developed in cooperation with world leading research groups at Uppsala University and you will have lecturers who are leading experts in enzymology, X-ray crystallography, macromolecular interactions, systems biology, and protein evolution and engineering.
+The Master's Programme in Chemistry, specialising in Biochemistry, provides you with a firm basis in advanced Biochemistry.
+Focus is in the fields of protein structure and function, macromolecular interactions, enzymology and protein engineering, from both an experimental and theoretical perspective.
+It has been developed in cooperation with world leading research groups at Uppsala University.
+The vivid biochemical research provides possibilities for a Master thesis project within a diverse and dynamic scientific environment.

 Why this programme?